sagorsutra/Kini/README.md

 │
 └── MainActivity.kt              # The main entry point of the app

+##Technologies Used 🛠
+##Kotlin: Programming language.
+##Firebase Realtime Database: Backend for real-time data fetching.
+##ViewPager2: For event image slider.
+##RecyclerView: For displaying categories and products.
+##Glide: For image loading and caching.
+##Material Components: For UI design.

 ## How It Works 🛠
 ### 1. Fetching Categories
 Categories are retrieved from the Categories node in Firebase and displayed as tabs in the TabLayout.